JamesSG2/CS180_Project-4/Test.md

 Expected result: Application adds the user's username and password and sends user to log in.
 Test Status: Passed.

-Test 2: User log up
+Test 2: User log in
 Steps:
 1. User launches application.
 2. User selects the "log in" button.